mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

 The home assistant instance itself connects to the central MQTT broker and listens to those MQTT topics for which it has entities.
 Automations, which are also part of the configuration, can then link actions from one entity to another.
 An obvious example is the push of a button that switches a light on.
-The rationale behind this way of working is that nothing is really hard-wired in this setup!
+The rationale behind using automations to link inputs with outputs, is that nothing is really hard-wired in this setup!

 Note that home assistant supports a wide range of integrations beyond MQTT.
 The thermostat in the schematic for instance has an integration based on REST / HTTP.

 # Layers of abstraction

-Planning for a DIY wired open home automation setup requires some other specific thinking in terms of the different layers of abstraction.
+Planning for a DIY wired open home automation setup requires some other specific thinking in terms of the different **layers of abstraction**.
 The following diagram focuses on these different layers.

 ![layers]